 - The meatballs are great on their own, but taken up a notch when paired with U.S.-grown jasmine rice

-Pork: The recipe calls for ground pork, but you can absolutely substitute it for your favorite ground meat, like beef, turkey or chicken.
+Pork: The recipe calls for ground pork, but you can absolutely substitute it for your favorite ground meat, like beef or turkey.

-Soy sauce: Soy sauce is a good starting ingredients for many Asian-based sauce recipes.
+Soy sauce: Soy sauce is a good staple ingredient for many Asian-based sauce recipes.
 If you want to sub it for something else, try tamari, which is basically just a gluten free soy sauce.
 You could also try using coconut aminos, though that will change the flavor (it’ll still be good, just a little bit sweeter tasting).